CodeofGuff/CodeofGuff/README.md

 ## My current tech knowledge

+Languages I know well:
-HTML, CSS, JavaScript, Swift/SwiftUI, React, React Native
+HTML, CSS, JavaScript, Python, Swift

+Frameworks I am Currently Focusing on:
+SwiftUI, React, React Native, Expo, Node
 ## Current Focus

-I am focusing on multiplatform apps using React / React Native
+I am focusing on multiplatform apps using React / React Native / Expo
-</br> My goal is to ensure I can not only deploy a full app but also make it scalable and refined.
+</br> My goal is to ensure I can not only deploy a full, functional and secure app but also make it scalable and polished.

 ## Projects and Repos: